What are my legal deposit obligations?

 Legal deposit to the National Library of Australia

-Publishers in all Australian jurisdictions are required to deposit print and electronic publications with the National Library of Australia in accordance with the Copyright Act 1968.
+The National Library collects under legal deposit publications from all Australian jurisdictions, print and electronic, in accordance with the Copyright Act 1968.
 If both formats are available, electronic is preferred.
 The National Library does not collect audio-visual material.

-Australian Government departments and agencies are required to deposit copies of their publications with the National Library of Australia under the Commonwealth Library Deposit and Free Issue Schemes (referred to as the LDS).
+Australian Government departments and agencies are required to deposit copies of their publications with the National Library of Australia in accordance with the Copyright Act 1968.
+If both formats are available, electronic is preferred.

 Once you have deposited an electronic publication to NED, your obligations for national legal deposit have been fulfilled.
 If your state or territory legislation still requires a print copy, however, you will need to deposit this with your state or territory library.
 Information about state and territory requirements is below.